Microsoft/azure-docs.pt-pt/articles/backup/backup-azure-system-state-troubleshoot.md

 ### <a name="limitation"></a>Limitação

-- A Microsoft não recomenda recuperar para um hardware diferente com a recuperação do Estado do Sistema.
+- Recuperar para diferentes hardware usando a recuperação do Estado do Sistema não é recomendado pela Microsoft
 - A cópia de segurança do Sistema State suporta atualmente servidores Windows "no local".
 Esta funcionalidade não está disponível para VMs Azure.

 ## <a name="prerequisites"></a>Pré-requisitos